aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/flatten-pdf/_index.md

 ## **Why Flatten a PDF?**

 Flattening a PDF document is a process that can have several benefits, depending on your specific needs.
 There are several reasons why you might want to flatten a PDF file:
  - In terms of **security**, flattening a PDF document can prevent unauthorized changes or forgery.
-Flattening a PDF merges all form fields into the background layer, making it difficult for anyone to to change the content.
+Flattening a PDF merges all form fields into the background layer, making it difficult for anyone to change the content.
  - Flattening a PDF can reduce its **file size** by removing unnecessary information, such as form fields, annotations, and layers.
 This can make it easier to share, email, or store the document, especially if it is large or complex.
  - Flattening a PDF file can ensure that it **prints correctly**, mainly if it contains complex graphics, images, or form fields.
 In addition, flattening the document removes any transparency effects and merges all layers into a single layer, which can help prevent printing errors and improve the overall print quality.
  - Flattening a PDF document makes it **easy to use** because it excludes the need to interact with interactive elements, making it simpler to view, print, or share.
  - If you need to save a PDF document for later use and **archive** it, flattening a document can ensure that it is readable and accessible for many years.
 Flattening eliminates the need for any specialized software or plugins, as the document will be a static, non-interactive PDF file.
  - and more.

 Whether your goals are related to security, file size, printing, archiving, or ease of use, flattening a PDF can provide you with the results you need.

 ## **How to Flatten a PDF in C#?**